Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.md

     * **Using Ethernet:** Connect an Ethernet cable between Ethernet port on the SmartLynq+ and your local area network.
     * **Using USB:** Connect the provided USB cable between the USB port on the SmartLynq+ and your PC.

+    >***Note*:** Connect the Ethernet cable to the target device before booting the board.

-1. Connect the power adapter to the SmartLynq+ and power on the VCK190/VMK180 board.
+2. Connect the power adapter to the SmartLynq+ and power on the VCK190/VMK180 board.

-1. Once the SmartLynq+ finishes booting up, an IP address appears on the screen under either `eth0` or `usb0`.
+3. Once the SmartLynq+ finishes booting up, an IP address appears on the screen under either `eth0` or `usb0`.
 Make note of this IP address as this is the IP address used to connect to the SmartLynq+ in both the Ethernet and USB use case.

     ![](./media/ch6-image23.jpg)

     > ***Note*:** If using Ethernet, the SmartLynq+ acquires an IP address from a DHCP server found on the network.
 If using USB, the USB port has a fixed IP address of `10.0.0.2`.

-1. Copy the Linux download scripts from the design package `<design-package>/smartlynq_plus/xsdb`.
+4. Copy the Linux download scripts from the design package `<design-package>/smartlynq_plus/xsdb`.

 ### Using the SmartLynq+ as a Serial Terminal